clux/probes/content/post/2024-10-01-prometheus-minified.md

 Assuming, for simplicity, 10 cores per node, 10 disk devices per node, and 10 network interfaces:

-- Want {utilization,saturation,errors} of cpu :: 3*10 * 5 = 60
+- Want {utilization,saturation,errors} of cpu :: 3*10 * 5 = **60 signals**
-- Want {utilization,saturation,errors} for memory :: 3*5 = 15
+- Want {utilization,saturation,errors} for memory :: 3*5 = **15 signals**
-- Want {utilisation,saturation,errors} of disks :: 3*10 * 5 = 100
+- Want {utilisation,saturation,errors} of disks :: 3*10 * 5 = **100 signals**
-- Want {utilisation,saturation,errors} of network interfaces :: 10*3 * 5 = 150
+- Want {utilisation,saturation,errors} of network interfaces :: 10*3 * 5 = **150 signals**

-In theory you should be able to get decent node monitoring with less than 400 metrics.
+In theory, you should be able to get decent node monitoring with less than 400 metrics.

 ### Limitations

-The problems with expecting this type of perfection in practice is that many metric producers are so inefficient / lenient with their output that you can expect a **5x inefficiency factor** to apply to the above in practice.
+The problems with expecting this type of perfection in practice is that many metric producers are very inefficient / overly lenient with their output.
+You can see below for some examples, but without extreme tuning you can generally expect a **5x inefficiency factor** to apply to the above in practice.

 <details><summary style="cursor:pointer;color:#0af"><b>Addendum: Inefficiency Examples</b></summary>